gtiosclub/CanvasPlusPlayground/.github/ISSUE_TEMPLATE/feature_impl.md

 - [ ] Task 1 ...
 - [ ] Task 2 ...

-When beginning work on a task, click on the `...` button to the right of thre task and click on `Convert to Issue` to create a child issue linked to this parent issue.
+When beginning work on a task, click on the `...` button to the right of the task and click on `Convert to Issue` to create a child issue linked to this parent issue.

 ## Implementation Plan (optional)